RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 Vegeta provides you with the following information for each performance test: minimum value, mean, 50th percentile (considered more informative than the mean due to its lower susceptibility to outliers), 90th percentile, 95th, 99th, and maximum value.
 For our analysis, we subjected the functions to continuous stress for ten minutes.
 We categorized the performance as follows:

-- <span style="color:darkGreen; font-weight:bold">Good</span> performance: In this category, 95% of API calls are completed in less than 100ms, indicating that only a small percentage of API calls may experience difficult response times.
+- <span style="color:darkGreen; font-weight:bold">Good</span> performance: In this category, 95% of API calls are completed in less than 100ms, indicating that only a small percentage of API calls may experience unsatisfactory response times.
 - <span style="color:darkOrange; font-weight:bold">Mediocre</span>: Here, 95% of API calls are completed in less than 1 second, indicating that a small portion of API calls may be slow.
 - <span style="color:darkRed; font-weight:bold">Barely working</span>: Although the server remains functional, each call may take up to 30 seconds to complete.